erni27/regression/README.md

 ## Why?

 Do you need another not fancy machine learning library?
 Actually, you don't.
 The main puropose of `regression` library is learning.
 Machine learning and AI algorithms remains mystified and magic.
 So here it is a simple, written from scratch implementation of one of the most popular algorithms solving regression and classification problem.
-It doesn't throw the responsibility for underyling math (like matrix calculus) to external packages.
+It doesn't throw the responsibility for underyling math (like matrix calculus, iterative optimisation) to external packages.
 Everything is embedded in this repository.

 ## Install